moritzblum/word_embedding_space_exploration/README.md

 ## Ideas and further plan
+ * How does the network behave (e.g. accuracy) in terms of complexity: number of words, word length, nouns/verbs/adjectives
  * What influence does the selection of the validation set have?
- * How does the network behave (e.g. accuracy) in terms of: word length, nouns/verbs/adjectives

  ## Infos
  * Google translator uses ~8 layers per encoding and decoding